 The WMCC Medical Assistant program is perfect for individuals who have a passion for assisting others in a growing healthcare field.
 The team-based learning model focuses on a high standard of medical ethics and professionalism to meet the complex demands in medical offices.
 Offered at our Littleton Academic Center, the comprehensive curriculum focuses in areas including laboratory testing, phlebotomy, obtaining vital signs, assisting with exams and minor outpatient procedures, medical coding, and patient scheduling.

-WMCC offers a well-established and recognized MA Program that prepares students to help meet the growing need for Medical Assistants in a variety of outpatient medical settings.
-Students may choose an Associate or Certificate tract to be eligible to take the AAMA National Certification Exam to become a Certified Medical Assistant upon completion of the program.
+WMCC offers a well-established and nationally recognized Medical Assistant (MA) Program that prepares students to help meet the growing need for Medical Assistants in a variety of outpatient medical settings.
+When students complete the Certificate they will be eligible to take the AAMA National Certification Exam to become a Certified Medical Assistant.
+The WMCC Medical Assistant program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

-The program focuses on professionalism, a high standard of medical ethics and incorporates team-based learning in its comprehensive curriculum that prepares our students to meet the complex demands in medical offices.
-The course of studies require students to successfully demonstrate a spectrum of administrative and clinical competencies including: managing electronic medical records, medical coding, medical billing and patient scheduling, phlebotomy, laboratory testing, collecting and preparing specimens for microbiological testing, obtaining vital signs, assisting with exams and minor outpatient surgical procedures, maintaining infections control and sterilization techniques, applying pharmacology principles to prepare and administer medications and vaccines.
+The program focuses on professionalism, a high standard of medical ethics and incorporates team-based learning in its comprehensive curriculum that prepares our students to meet the complex demands in medical offices The course of studies require students to successfully demonstrate a spectrum of administrative and clinical competencies including: applying pharmacology principles to prepare and administer medications and vaccines, assisting with exams and minor outpatient surgical procedures, collecting and preparing specimens for microbiological testing, maintaining infection control and sterilization techniques, medical billing and patient scheduling, managing electronic medical records, obtaining vital signs, medical coding, laboratory testing, and phlebotomy

 - Meet college requirements for admission.